 My current choice is way better than the Brite Grey product I was using earlier.
 This was great when my hair was freshly lightened and toned.
 But once, it stained my hair almost entirely green.
 Eeeek.
 It’s multi-use, though, so it’s great for adding colour to freshly dyed hair.

 The Live Pastel Grey pack, which can give a really uneven result in hair that has gone a little brassy.
 I’ve tried it with more packs and used up to 4 on my then medium length hair.
 No deal.
 If your hair is brassy, this product is patchy.
 But on toned hair, it’s great.
 Expect a pale, silver chrome result.
 It’s cheap, though.
-With (now) long hair, as a top up toner like I described above with conditioner, one pack was enough.
+With (now) long hair, as a top-up toner, as I described above with conditioner, one pack was enough.

 So, that’s my account of dying my hair grey team.
 Any questions, let me know.
 If you’re having problems other than those mentioned?
 I’ve probably had them too, let me know, and I’ll let you know what solution you found.